-Samreen Amani and Shamila Fatima* Pages 1 - 9 ( 9 )
+Samreen Amani and Shamila Fatima* Pages 962 - 970 ( 9 )

 Fructose is highly reactive and forms glycation products that differ both in structure and reactivity as compared to those formed from glucose.
-Nearly all tissues of higher organisms utilize fructose but only few like ocular lens, peripheral nerves erythrocytes and testis have polyol pathway active for the synthesis of fructose.
+Nearly all tissues of higher organisms utilize fructose but only a few like the ocular lens, peripheral nerves erythrocytes and testis have polyol pathway active for the synthesis of fructose.
 Fructose levels rarely exceed those of glucose but, in tissues that operate the polyol pathway, its concentration may rise remarkably during diabetes and related disorders.
-Diet contributes significantly to the body fructose levels however, availability of technologies for the large scale and inexpensive production of the fructose, popularity of high fructose syrups as well as promotion of vegetarianism have resulted in remarkable increase in the consumption of fructose.
-In vivo glycation reactions by fructose therefore assume remarkable significance.
-The review therefore aims to highlight the uniqueness of glycation reactions with fructose and its role in some patho-physiological situations.
+Diet contributes significantly to the body fructose levels however, availability of technologies for the large scale and inexpensive production of fructose, popularity of high fructose syrups as well as the promotion of vegetarianism have resulted in a remarkable increase in the consumption of fructose.
+In vivo glycation reactions by fructose, therefore, assume remarkable significance.
+The review, therefore, aims to highlight the uniqueness of glycation reactions with fructose and its role in some pathophysiological situations.

 AGE, aging, diabetes, fructation, glycation, protein cross linking.

 Department of Biochemistry, Faculty of Life Sciences, Aligarh Muslim University 202002, Aligarh, Department of Biochemistry, Faculty of Life Sciences, Aligarh Muslim University 202002, Aligarh